datacommonsorg/tools/import-validation-helper/README.md

 ## Maintenance

-To maintain an up to date version of this notebook, developers can save a copy the above notebook to a GitHub repository and PR this repository.
+To maintain an up to date version of this notebook, developers can save a copy of the above notebook to a GitHub repository and PR this repository.
 Navigate to `File > Save a copy in GitHub...`

 ![How to save to a GitHub repository.](https://user-images.githubusercontent.com/4650701/62900477-10787680-bd0f-11e9-84d0-ee69f8c17df9.png)